 9) Buttes Chaumont Park

-Located in the northeast region of Paris, the Buttes Chaumont Park is one of the biggest parks of Paris.
+Located in the northeast region of Paris, the Buttes Chaumont Park is one of the biggest parks in Paris.

 Its setting in a pit gives you access to some beautiful views of the city, especially of the Montmartre neighbourhood.